Savage Klein

 With certification dead in the water and the failure of his Sunday concert series, Klein returned to London and gave a lecture which he turned into a book: Unmusical New York: A Brief Criticism of Triumphs, Failures, & Abuses (1910).

-Klein survived the 1918 pandemic and the First World War, changed his first name by dropping the second Germanic “N,” continued to teach voice, and wrote for the The Gramophone until his death in 1934—reviewing recordings and giving the reader a wealth of information as a student of the Great García.
+Klein survived the 1918 pandemic and the First World War, changed his first name by dropping the second Germanic “N,” continued to teach voice, and wrote for The Gramophone until he died in 1934—reviewing recordings and giving the reader a wealth of information as a student of the Great García.
 He also published several articles on Bel Canto, which you can find on the download page.

-He stayed true to his master’s teachings even if the world around him seemed to be going in another direction; noting hopefully, perhaps patiently after a life-time of work in the studio—10 years before his death—that the principles of Bel Canto seemed to be making a reappearance.
+He stayed faithful to his master’s teachings even if the world around him seemed to be going in another direction, noting hopefully, perhaps patiently, after a lifetime of work in the studio—10 years before his death—that the principles of Bel Canto seemed to be making a reappearance.

 Savage Klein.